 Coal and Its Story: Development of a 21st Century Coal Community

 North Central WV has played an historically significant role in coal production in Central Appalachia.
 This northern region has not only mined the coal, but has also been home to several industries that have relied heavily upon coal, such as power generation and manufacturing.
 The availability of a dependable electrical supply was a key factor in industrial growth in Marion County early in the 20th Century.
 Even though this strong manufacturing base has changed or been lost, coal remains an integral part of the community as seen in place names, historic photographs, and the memories of the people.
-For the 2013 ATP, students will partner with the Northern Appalachian Coal Mining Heritage Association (NACMHA), the Marion County Historical Society (MCHS), and the Marion County Convention and Visitors Bureau (MCCVB).
+For the 2013 ATP, students partnered with the Northern Appalachian Coal Mining Heritage Association (NACMHA), the Marion County Historical Society (MCHS), and the Marion County Convention and Visitors Bureau (MCCVB).
 These community organizations are interested in gaining skills to aggressively work towards preserving the history of coal in the region.

 Judy Byers, Ph.D.